jcarter1028/v-research-interview/data_science/tasks.md

 I then decided to predict if the value would be on, or off.

 I tried linear regression, and logistic regression (suitable for predicting binary classes)

+*Note: I have trained the following model based on the binary data, and presented the results based on that.
+I have not re-converted binary values into actual voltage, current and power values.*

+*How I would do that: For each power/current/voltage, take all values rows where the on-off values is 1.
+Get the median value using the active_power_mw, output_voltage_v, output_current_ma columns, and assign the "actual prediction" for high to be that.
+Similarly, get median values for what "low" should be.*

 **Training and Testing dataset**